HERE ARE SOME BASICS

 - we meet Anti-Money Laundering law requirements to check your identity

 We check your identity using that information and other information available to us.
 We may ask others to help us make that check.
-Once we’ve identified you, we’ll open your Volt Save.
+Once we’ve identified you, we’ll open your Volt Accounts.

-You don’t have to have a minimum balance amount to open or maintain your Volt Save.
+You don’t have to have a minimum balance amount to open or maintain your Volt Accounts.

-You can’t hold more than $245,000 in your Volt Save or any other Volt account at any time.
+You can’t hold more than $245,000 in total in your Volt Save and Spend at any time.
 If you do put more than the maximum amount into the account(s) we may transfer the excess between your Volt Accounts or back to your nominated account or we may ask you to withdraw it.

-You are not allowed to overdraw your account.
+You are also not allowed to overdraw your account(s).
 If you do so you must pay us back immediately, otherwise we may offset any amounts you owe us from other Volt accounts you hold or charge you overdrawn interest.

 You can withdraw or transfer between accounts up to $20,000 per day by Pay Anyone.

-We will treat a person as authorised to act on your behalf and operate on your Volt Save only if we’re satisfied that their authority is genuine.
+We will treat a person as authorised to act on your behalf and operate on your Volt Accounts only if we’re satisfied that their authority is genuine.
 That authority may be by a power of attorney from you or a grant of probate of your estate.
-Other than that, you can’t authorise someone else to operate on your Volt Save.
+Other than that, you can’t authorise someone else to operate on your Volt Accounts.

-We adjust the balance of your Volt Save if we need to correct a transaction error or if a recorded transaction is rejected or reversed.
+We adjust the balance of your Volt Accounts if we need to correct a transaction error or if a recorded transaction is rejected or reversed.

-We’ll tell you if we adjusted your Volt Save and will:
+We’ll tell you if we adjusted your Volt Account and will: